-flexnetlsadmin -server licenseServer\baseURL [-authorize accountName accountPassword] -command option [command option arguments] [-command option...]
+''' flexnetlsadmin -server licenseServer_baseURL [-authorize accountName accountPassword] -command_option [command_option_arguments] [-command_option...] '''

 The general syntax for flexnetlsadmin commands uses the license server's base URL, indicated by LicenseServer\baseURL in the command.
 For more information about this URL, see Base URL for the License Server in Getting Started.
 A reference of all available flexnetlsadmin commands is available at the end of this chapter (see Summary of flexnetlsadmin Commands).
 You can also run flexnetlsadmin with the -help option to display brief descriptions of all the commands: